Fulwing/ElasticSearch-Mall/README.md

    - Review the methods to understand how data is fetched and processed.

 2. **Configure Crawler Settings:**
-   - Adjust the crawler settings such as URL, timeout, or data extraction logic according to your requirements.
+   - Adjust the crawler settings if you need, such as URL, timeout, or data extraction logic according to your requirements.
 These settings can be found in the crawler service implementation.

 3. **Initiate Crawling:**
    - Call the `parseContent` method in the `ContentService` class with the desired keyword: